Michael Paul Riordan: Superior-General

 Edmund Rice, by 1838 aged 76 and in poor health, decided to step down from the superior-generalship.
 He wrote to the different communities calling for a General Chapter to elect a new superior-general.
 The Chapter, which opened on 24 July 1838, resulted in the election of Br.
 Paul Riordan as Rice's successor.
 This election was tightly contested and ultimately resolved in a way that put into question the validity of the voting.

 The first Australian founding

 At the request of Bishop John Polding of Sydney, Riordan sent Brothers Stephen Carroll, Peter Scannell and Francis Larkin to establish a community in Australia.
-However, despite developing a good reputation amongst the locals, this mission failed in March 1847.
-The Brothers were not to return to Australia's shores until 1868.
+However, despite developing a good reputation amongst the locals, this mission failed in March 1847; the Brothers were not to return to Australia's shores until 1868.

-Decline of the English missions
+Expansion of the Educational missions

 In contrast, Riordan's tenure as superior-general saw a great expansion of the Brothers' educational structure in Ireland.